 Points of Interest

-Stanmer Church is open Sunday afternoons only in the summer, and has with displays on local heritage.
+Stanmer Church is open Sunday afternoons 2-5pm in the summer and 2-4pm in winter.
+It has displays on local heritage.
 The church can be opened at other times through prior arrangement with the Stanmer Preservation Society.

 Report a problem at the park